MailTape/MailTape-v1/_posts/2017-05-08-Oxmo-Puccino.md

 track6_title: "David Lynch - Good Day Today"
 track7_title: "Blacklips - Modern Art"
 ---
-<p id="introduction">This morning, Oxmo nous offre un aller direct pour le Brézil assister à un concert du grandiose Seu Jorge.
-Ding!
-C'est le son de l'ascenseur qui nous attend et nous propulse au sommet d'un gratte ciel à New York écouter du jazz avec Billy Joel.
-Après ce magnifique concert, l'esprit léger et errant dans les rues, le son provenant d'un ghetto blaster au loin d'une rue sombre nous interpelle : welcome to Harlem avec G-Dep. </p>
+<p id="introduction">This morning, Oxmo offers us a round-trip ticket to Brazil, where we’ll get to attend a concert of the magnificent Seu Jorge.
+Incredible!
+It’s the sound of an elevator awaiting to propel us to the top of a New York sky scrapper, listening to jazz with Billy Joel.
+After this beautiful concert, light headed, wandering in the streets, the sound emerging from the ghetto blaster of a dark street catches our attention: Welcome to Harlem with G-Dep.</p>

-# title here
+# Oxmo's shadow

-Après ces 3 sons qu'a proposé Oxmo, il est bien difficile de maintenir le niveau mais on va pas se laisser faire !
+Thou it’s a bit hard to follow up on Oxmo’s incredible music selection, we won’t give up so fast.

-Retour à Harlem, les gangsters se transforment en anges et J Rocc nous offre ses volutes de fumée.
-Celles-ci se concentrent au milieu de la rue illuminée par un halo pour former un nuage.
-Nous flottons sur la mélodie des Lover Lover.
-Soudain le nuage s'évapore et nous atterrissons au beau milieu d'un décor de cinéma, David Lynch a décidé de se placer derrière un sampler cette fois-ci.
-Une guitare attire notre attention, 3 accords plus tard, les vibrations explosent un pan du décor et nous finissons notre voyage au beau milieu d'une ferme paumée à Atlanta avec les Black Lips.
+Back to Harlem, where gangsters turn into angels and J Rocc brings us his smoke volutes, gathered in the middle of the street, illuminated by a halo, creating a cloud.
+We’re now floating on Lover Lover's melody.
+Suddenly, the cloud disappears and seems we’ve landed in the middle of a movie set, and this time, David Lynch is hiding behind a sample.
+A guitar is drawing our attention, three harmonies later, the vibrations explode part of the decor, ending this journey in the middle of a farm, lost in Atlanta with Black Lips.

 # Oxmo Puccino's selection: